ucsd-ets/scipy-ml-notebook/README.md

 # SciPy / ML Jupyter Notebook

-This image is intended for use on the UCSD DataHub platform.
+This Jupyter notebook is intended for use on the UCSD DataHub platform.

 # Base Images